How to visit Yala National Park on safari: A complete guide

 Essential gear for a Yala safari

-• Binoculars – We didn’t have binoculars on our trip and we really wish we had some.
-Wildlife should be viewed from a distance, to respect the animals and their habitat.
-So, binoculars will help you get up close and personal, while retaining the safe distance away.
-In our experience, we saw a few leopards lounging in the trees and to see them, we needed the magnification.
+• Binoculars – We didn’t have binoculars on our trip, and we really wish we had some.
+Wildlife should be viewed from a distance.
+Binoculars are great; they let you get up close to the wildlife while keeping to a safe distance.
+We actually saw a few leopards lazing in the trees, but we definitely needed our binoculars to get a good look.
 Which is why these are a must for a safari.

-• Camera and a zoom lens – While you don’t need a fancy and expensive camera to go on safari with, you will need a decent camera that has the capabilities to change lens.
+• Camera and a zoom lens – You don’t need a top-of-the-range camera, but make sure it’s decent and allows you to swap lenses.
 A DSLR is fantastic, but a mirrorless camera or your smartphone will be sufficient.
 The best lens is with a range of 200-400mm.
-This is ideal for wildlife photography
+This is ideal for wildlife photography.

-• Hat and sunglasses – The sun will be harsh, especially during midday.
+• Hat and sunglasses – The sun gets intense, particularly at midday.
 To protect your eyes and face, a wide-brimmed hat and UV-protection sunglasses are highly recommended.

 • Insect repellent – Mosquitoes are common in Sri Lanka, especially during the early morning and evening.
 For bite protection, insect repellent is a must.

 • Reusable water bottle – Staying hydrated is crucial.
-A reusable water bottle is perfect for keeping you rehydrated during the day.
+Bring a reusable water bottle; it’s perfect for keeping you hydrated while out exploring.

-• Small backpack – A backpack will carry all your essentials, including snacks, extra batteries, power banks, rain jacket (if required) etc.
+• Small backpack – A good backpack will carry everything you need: snacks, spare batteries, power banks, maybe a rain jacket, and anything else that comes in handy.

 Clothes to wear